 There are not enough rings in the circus for participants in the string of deal-jumping activity that arose following the announcement of the friendly merger between Canadian gold companies IAMGold and Wheaton River in the spring of 2004.
-On May 27, 2004, nearly two months after the announcement of the original transaction, U.S.-based Coeur and Golden Star, in a coordinated effort, each announced their respective bids: Golden Star announced its all stock bid to acquire IAMGold Corp. and Coeur announced its cash and stock bid to acquire Wheaton River.
-When the IAMGold shareholders voted against the IAMGold/Wheaton River transaction on July 6, 2004, rather than endorsing the Golden Star offer, the IAMGold board expanded the mandate of the special committee that was formed for the purpose of evaluating the Golden Star offer to "include actively pursuing alternatives to maximize value."
-Following the no vote from the IAMGold shareholders, Wheaton River adjourned its shareholders' meeting and provided notice of termination of the transaction to IAMGold pursuant to the merger agreement.
+On May 27, 2004, nearly two months after the announcement of the original transaction, U.S.-based Coeur and Golden Star, in a coordinated effort, each announced their respective bids: Golden Star announced its all stockall_stock bid to acquire IAMGold Corp. and Coeur announced its cash and stock bid to acquire Wheaton River.139 When the IAMGold shareholders voted against the IAMGold/Wheaton River transaction on July 6, 2004, rather than endorsing the Golden Star offer, the IAMGold board expanded the mandate of the special committee that was formed for the purpose of evaluating the Golden Star offer to "include actively pursuing alternatives to maximize value."
+Following the no vote from the IAMGold shareholders, Wheaton River adjourned its shareholders2 meeting and provided notice of termination of the transaction to IAMGold pursuant to the merger agreement.
 Coeur and Golden Star had successfully broken up the IAMGold/Wheaton River transaction, but each would ultimately be unsuccessful in courting its intended partners.

 IAMGold adopted a short-term (just over one month) poison pill in order to give the special committee time to pursue alternatives.
 On August 11, 2004, IAMGold announced that it had found its white knight, South Africa's Gold Fields Ltd. Following the announcement of the friendly acquisition by Gold Fields, Golden Star allowed its offer for IAMGold to expire.
-Wheaton River was simultaneously fighting off Coeur's overtures when it agreed to sell off its Mexican silver production in a move that Coeur felt created "an obvious question"
+Wheaton River was simultaneously fighting off Coeur's overtures when it agreed to sell off its Mexican silver production in a move that Coeur felt created "an obvious question of whether the Silver Wheaton transaction has any true purpose other than as a takeover defense."
+Ian Telfer, the chief executive officer of Wheaton River, denied the allegation and stated that the silver deal "has in no way been created as a response to the Coeur offer."
+Telfer also highlighted the ability to cancel the transaction if the Coeur offer succeeded.
+After months of back and forth, Coeur let its tender offer expire on September 30, 2004 after failing to gather the necessary support of the Wheaton River shareholders.